CRIT LAB

 pronouns: they/them

-research interests: LGBTQIA+ safety, BIPOC safety, online communities, social computing, identities, underserved communities, transgender studies
+research interests: LGBTQIA+ safety, BIPOC safety, online communities, social computing, identities, underserved communities, transgender studies, trans joy, resilience and communities

 Hibby Thach